oxarbitrage/bitshares-core/programs/gwallet/README.md

 G-Wallet makes use of `wxConfig` to store some data that will help the user when starting the program next time.

-The `is_xxx` member variables flags of the `GWallet` class handle the current state of the user.
+The current state of the application is saved in a `State` struct where boolean variables flags in the form of `is_xxx` are turned on and off accordingly.

 ## Visual Design

 Default application size is 1200x900, app can be maximized and reduced down to 600x450 where things start to look ugly.